A few weeks ago we shared how to make a Flower Arrangement with flowers from your garden.

 Then if we want to use the train case for another project, we can easily remove it.

-Just one more thing, we added plastic shopping bags to the bottom of the case.
+Just one more thing, we placed plastic shopping bags to the bottom of the case.

 This will allow the styrofoam to sit a little higher in the case.